petenelson/wp-rest-api-log/readme.txt

 == Upgrade Notice ==

+= v1.6.0 March 9, 2017 =
+* Added ability to download request and response fields as JSON files, as well as copy to clipboard.
+* Added button on settings page to Purge All Log Entries.
+* Tweaked some of the ElasticPress routes that skip logging.

 = v1.5.2 February 21, 2017 =
 * Fixed a bug with ElasticPress logging getting stuck in a loop regarding the _nodes/plugins URL.